constantinadrian/savour/README.md

         8. Hide the Config Vars

-        9. Now from the dashboard of your app click on the Deploy and from Deployment method select ```Github - Connect to Github```.
+        9. Now from the dashboard of your app click on the Deploy and from the Deployment method select ``` Github - Connect to Github```.
 Next on the search field type the name of the repository you want to deploy.

         ![](static/readme/heroku-deploy.jpg)